Worth It? Complete Guide to MSC Cruises Drink Packages (Updated)

 MSC ship at Ocean Cay with lighthouse

 MSC Divina docked at Ocean Cay.
-Drink packages allow you to have your fill on the ship, but also extend to the cruise line’s private island.
+Drink packages allow you to have your fill on the ship, but one nice perk is that it also extends to the cruise line’s private island.

-On the surface, the MSC drink packages are pretty simple.
+On the surface, the MSC drink package is pretty simple.
 You pay the daily cost, and you get to drink your fill of whatever you want.
 However, with any drink package there are always a lot of options, fine print, and caveats.

 To help you sort through the details and make sure you get the right deal for you, we’ve covered all the ins and outs of MSC’s drink packages below.
 This includes how to figure if the package is worth it for your cruise.